 If we do not regain compliance by January 23, 2023, we will receive notification from Nasdaq that our common stock is subject to delisting.
 At that time, we may then appeal the delisting determination to a Nasdaq hearings panel.
 Such notification will have no immediate effect on our listing on the Nasdaq Capital Market, nor will it have an immediate effect on the trading of our common stock pending such hearing.
-There can be no assurance, however, that we will be able to regain compliance with Nasdaq's minimum bid price requirement, there can be no assurance that we will be able to maintain compliance with the continued listing requirements for the Nasdaq Capital Market or that our common stock will not be delisted from the Nasdaq Capital Market in the future.
+There can be no assurance, however, that we will be able to regain compliance with Nasdaq's minimum bid price requirement.
+If we regain compliance with Nasdaq's minimum bid price requirement, there can be no assurance that we will be able to maintain compliance with the continued listing requirements for the Nasdaq Capital Market or that our common stock will not be delisted from the Nasdaq Capital Market in the future.
 In addition, we may be unable to meet other applicable listing requirements of the Nasdaq Capital Market, including maintaining minimum levels of stockholders' equity or market values of our common stock in which case, our common stock could be delisted notwithstanding our ability to demonstrate compliance with the minimum bid price requirement.